KUAL-FM

+History

+KUAL previously aired a country music format as KFGI "Froggy 103.5".
+In or around 2004, KFGI flipped to its current oldies format, branded as "Cool 103.5, Good Time Oldies", under the new call sign KUAL.

-Hubbard Broadcasting announced on November 13, 2014 that it would purchase the Omni Broadcasting stations, including KUAL-FM.
+Hubbard Broadcasting announced on November 13, 2014, that it would purchase the Omni Broadcasting stations, including KUAL-FM.
 The sale was completed on February 27, 2015, at a purchase price of $8 million for the 16 stations and one translator.

-KUAL previously aired a Country format known as "Froggy 103.5" using the callsign KFGI.
-In or around 2004, the then KFGI flipped to its current Oldies format branded as "Cool 103.5, Good Time Oldies" under the new callsign KUAL.

-In recent years, KUAL has shifted away from a 50s and 60s centered Oldies format more towards a Classic Hits leaning 60s and 70s Oldies format.
-To reflect these changes, KUAL dropped the "Good Time Oldies" slogan and adopted "The Lakes Greatest Hits" as it’s new slogan.
-Sister station KULO in Alexandria, which closely resembled KUAL format wise, had done similar, but shifted more towards an 80s centered Classic Hits format rather than a 60s and 70s slightly older leaning format like KUAL.
+In recent years, KUAL has shifted away from a 1950s and 1960s-centered oldies format more towards a classic hits-leaning 1960s and 1970s oldies format.
+To reflect these changes, KUAL dropped the "Good Time Oldies" slogan and adopted "The Lakes Greatest Hits" as its new slogan.
+Sister station KULO in Alexandria, which closely resembled KUAL format wise, made a similar move, but shifted more towards a 1980s-centered classic hits format.